bertod/ddp_project/README.md

 they are loosely coupled.
 In addition, the develop of the project follows a modular design which increase this non functional quality.

+## Graph Tool
+#### How To Use the interactive window
+Once the graph is completely rendered, you can explore it:
+- use mouse wheel to zoom in and out
+- keep pressed the mouse wheel to drag and move into the window
+- press the key "r" on the keyboard to recenter the graph
+- you can select a single node and move it with mouse left button
+- you can select a group of nodes using you mouse and keeping pressed SHIFT key
+- you can cancel your selection pressing the mouse right button
+- once you selected a group, you can press "z" key to make the layout zoomed to fit the selected vertices only.

+#### Rendering
+After the module starts rendering (i.e. it opens an interactive window) it might takes some minutes (depending on your hardware capabilities) to finish.
+You understand it has finished because it stops to operates on the graph (e.g. it stops with moving and zooming).
+Then, you are able  now to explore how explained above.

+_Tips: we suggest you to keep you laptop plugged to power in order to leverage on the full power of the machine_

+#### Installation
+We reported again the link to [intructions](https://git.skewed.de/count0/graph-tool/-/wikis/installation-instructions) for installing the library.